redcanaryco/AtomicTestHarnesses/posix/README.md

 then follow the instructions below for how to run the tests

 # Running the tests (simple)
-The `posixath` package contains all the code necessary to run myriad attack techniques for both Linux and MacOS.
+The `posixath` package contains all the code necessary to run myriad attack techniques for both Linux and macOS.
 Below are a few examples of how to run the various tests.
-For more information run
+For more information run.
+If you want more examples of how to run very specific tests please refer to the documentation for that specific technique.
 ```python
 python -m posixath --help
 ```